mangoman2233/stacks-queues-template/README.md

 | `count_longest( Q[ ] )` | `0` |

 _**Hint**: you can destroy the queue & make it empty!_

+Your solution _should not_ use
+any built-in or library functions other than those in the `Stack` and `Queue` classes provided.

 ## Getting started